 Aura Waterfront Restaurant at the Inn at Laurel Point serves meals created with local products.
 Guests can enjoy a glass of vintage wine from a nearby winery while enjoying views of the harbor.

 A well-equipped fitness center is available to guests of Inn at Laurel Point.
 After a day of exploring Victoria, guests can relax with a luxurious in-room spa service.

 5. The Oswego Hotel

 The Oswego Hotel is a luxury boutique hotel walking distance from Victoria’s harbour, museums and center.
-All the rooms are suites split into studios, two and three bedroom suites perfect for couples families looking to explore the city.
-Choose a boutique suite and enjoy your own private balcony with magnificent ocean, mountain and city views.
+All the rooms are suites split into studios, two and three-bedroom suites perfect for couples families looking to explore the city.
+Choose a boutique suite and enjoy your own private balcony with magnificent ocean, mountain, and city views.

-A highlight of this Canadian hotel is the live Jazz every Wednesday evening and the wonderful views of the ocean, city and mountains.
+A highlight of this Canadian hotel is the live Jazz every Wednesday evening and the wonderful views of the ocean, city, and mountains.

-The Oswego has a warm and inviting interior with an intimate cocktail lounge and fine West coast dining at O Bistro, which warms up with a roaring fire in the winter and cools down with an al fresco dining option in the summer.
+The Oswego has a warm and inviting interior with an intimate cocktail lounge and fine West coast dining at O Bistro, which warms up with a roaring fire in the winter and cools down with an alfresco dining option in the summer.

 6. Fairmont Empress

-Fairmont Empress is recognized as one of Top 21 Iconic Hotels in the World by National Geographic Traveler magazine, honoured with Travel + Leisure Magazine’s World’s Best Award for Top 10 City Hotels in Canada, and regarded as a Condé Nast Readers’ Choice and Gold List hotel.
+Fairmont Empress is recognized as one of Top 21 Iconic Hotels in the World by National Geographic Traveler magazine, honored with Travel + Leisure Magazine’s World’s Best Award for Top 10 City Hotels in Canada, and regarded as a Condé Nast Readers’ Choice and Gold List hotel.